Anxiety / Mental Health / Wellbeing

 • Leave it at home in the bottom of your handbag or drawer, or turn it off!
 Permit yourself to power down.

-• Go for a walk in nature, or just around the neighbourhood, without your phone.
+• Go for a walk in nature or just around the neighbourhood without your phone.

 • Do you really need to take your phone and laptop to all your meetings?
-Focus on the people in front of you instead.
+Instead, focus on the people in front of you.

 • Explore other ways to spend your time.
 Colouring, painting, jigsaw puzzles, woodwork, baking, crocheting, reading a paper book, kicking the ball with your kiddies. playing hide and seek with your dog.